Musique

 "Upbeat rhythms, sparkling melodies, and some characteristically

-grand chord patterns make "Vision et Poésie"
+grand chord patterns make "Vision et Poésie" yet

-yet another fine creation by Serge Blenner.
+another fine creation by Serge Blenner.
 While his French counterpart

 J-M Jarre has been bringing spectacle to the majority of Europe

-over the last few years, Blenner has been making an impact in
+over the last few years, Blenner has been making an impact in subtler

 Bradford Warner, SoundDesign